Sanitary district: Ireland

 The existing corporation or commissioners became the urban sanitary authority.
 The Local Government Board for Ireland, created by the same act, could designate other towns with commissioners as urban sanitary districts.

 Rural sanitary districts were formed in the same way as those in England and Wales, from the poor law unions with the boards of guardians as the rural sanitary authorities.

 The urban and rural sanitary districts were superseded in 1899, under the Local Government (Ireland) Act 1898, by urban and rural districts.
 Unlike rural sanitary districts, rural districts could not cross county boundaries: so for instance, Ballyshannon rural sanitary district was split into Ballyshannon No. 1, Ballyshannon No. 2 and Ballyshannon No. 3 rural districts in Counties Donegal, Fermanagh and Leitrim respectively.
 The Local Government Act 1925 abolished rural districts in the Irish Free State, creating a single rural sanitary district for the non-urban portion of each county, called the "county health district".
 The Local Government (Amendment) (No. 2) Act, 1934 allowed this district to be split on request of the county council; this happened only in County Cork, the largest county, which was split into three health districts.

 Scotland

 Sanitary districts were not formed in Scotland.
 By the Public Health (Scotland) Act 1867 (30 & 31 Vict. c.
 101) public health duties were given to the town councils, commissioners or trustees of burghs, and to parochial boards.
-In 1890 the public health duties of parochial boards were allocated to the newly created county councils, administered by district committees.
+In 1890 the public health duties of parochial boards were allocated to the newly created county councils, administered by district committees by the Public Health (Scotland) Act 1897 (60 & 61 Vict. c.
+38).